sustrik/libdill/man/tcp_connect_mem.md

 # DESCRIPTION

-TCP protocol is a reliable bytestream protocol for transporting data over network.
+TCP protocol is a reliable bytestream protocol for transporting dataover network.
 It is defined in RFC 793.

 This function creates a connection to a remote TCP endpoint.

-This function allows to avoid one dynamic memory allocation by storing the object in user-supplied memory.
-Unless you are hyper-optimizing use **tcp_connect** instead.
+This function allows to avoid one dynamic memory allocation bystoring the object in user-supplied memory.
+Unless you arehyper-optimizing use **tcp_connect** instead.

 **addr**: IP address to connect to.